oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 ![kube-scheduler](images/kube-scheduler.png "kube-scheduler")

 The *kube-apiserver* then stored the information in *etcd* that "`your-pod` should run on nodeX," following that decision made by the *kube-scheduler*.
-The *kube-apiserver* then instructs the *kubelet* on `nodeX` to execute the actions against the `nodeX` *container runtime* to ensure `your-pod` is running, as it was defined, with the containers described in that *Pod*Spec.
+The *kube-apiserver* then instructs the *kubelet* on `nodeX` to execute the actions against the `nodeX` *container runtime* to ensure `your-pod` is running, as it was defined, with the containers described in that *Pod* "Spec".

 1. Create a *manifest file* for `your-pod`: